First Central American Civil War: 1827

-War in El Salvador

 After his victory in La Trinidad, Morazán emerged as the leader of the liberal movement and became recognized for his military skills throughout the Federal Republic of Central America.
 Morazán received calls for help from liberals in El Salvador.
-Salvadorans opposed the new conservative congressmen and other government officials elected by the decree issued on October 10, 1826.
-Salvadorans demanded the restitution of former political leaders, but President Arce argued that this measure was necessary to restore constitutional order.
+Salvadorans opposed the new conservative congressmen and other government officials elected by the decree issued on 10 October 1826.
+Salvadorans demanded the restitution of former political leaders, but Arce argued that this measure was necessary to restore constitutional order.

-In March 1827 the government of El Salvador responded by military force.
-Salvadoran troops marched towards Guatemala with the intention of taking the capital of the Republic and toppling Arce's government.
-However, President Arce himself took command of his federal troops and defeated the Salvadorans in the early hours of March 23 at the Battle of Arrazola.
-The Salvadoran division dispersed and the officers fled.
-The field was strewn with corpses, prisoners, weapons, ammunition, and luggage.

-After the battle, President Arce ordered two thousand federal troops under the command of General Manuel de Arzú to occupy El Salvador.
-Meanwhile in Honduras, Francisco Morazán began preparing to recapture El Salvador.
-He resigned as Head of State of Honduras and has Diego Vigil replace him.
+After the battle, Arce ordered two thousand federal troops under the command of General Manuel Arzú to occupy El Salvador.
+Meanwhile in Honduras, Morazán began preparing to recapture El Salvador.
+He resigned as Head of State of Honduras and has Diego Vigil y Cocaña replace him.
 He went to Texiguat where he prepared and organized his troops for the Salvadoran campaign.